 What if I need a journal article online but UND doesn’t have access?

 You can get access to electronic articles through our interlibrary loan (ILL) service!
 This is a free service to get you the resources that you need, so don’t pay for articles on your own!
 If you have questions, you can contact the ILL department by email or send your subject librarian an email!

 One thing to note: You have to register for our ILL service first before you request anything!

 I’m already registered for ILL.
 Can I still use this service?

 For online articles, yes.
 No physical items will be retrieved or sent.
 We are working with lending libraries to extend your due dates.
 The library will not be assessing overdue fines for items that are due back during this time.

 What if I still have an older fine on my record?

 These will not be removed, but there is no additional charges assessed to this through the library.
 Late payment fees will continue to accrue through Student Account Services, though.
 Access Services staff will go in at the beginning of each month to verify payments made over the course of the month and update records at that time.

-Can I still get research help from a librarian?
+How can I get research help from a librarian?

-- Use our 24/7 chat to get help around the clock 7 days a week
+- Use our 24/7 chat to get help around the clock seven days a week

 - Email your subject librarian to get help navigating databases and finding resources for your research.
 We can also “meet” with you online via Zoom to help however we can!